Spatial-Data-Science-and-GEO-AI-Lab/percept/tutorial/processing.md

 The process is interruptible and restartable.
 You can press Control-C to interrupt it.
 When you restart the command, it will find where it left off and pick up from there, unless you specify the `--overwrite` option.

+Once finished you should create a list of all the `.npz` files and save it in a text file (one name per line).
+This can be done easily using `find <seqdir> -name '*.npz' > list-of-npz-files.txt`, for example.